 I will try to answer this question in an unbiased fashion, as we would naturally want you to advertise your job across multiple sites with us.

 Certains sites, such as TotalJobs, Reed and Indeed will be visited by a large percentage of job seekers.
-The issue is that if your job is only on one of those sites, it is unlikely that all job seekers will be reviewing all sites.
+The issue is that if your job postings are only on one of those job board sites, it is unlikely that all job seekers will be reviewing all sites, reducing your pool of quality applicants.

-Out of the top twenty job sites, there are three sectors which stand out as having industry-specific job sites, with Engineering being the most prominent, so it is advisable if you have an appropriate job to advertise on one of those sites.
+Out of the top twenty job sites, there are three sectors which stand out as having industry-specific job sites, with Engineering being the most prominent.
+So it is advisable to post jobs on those paid and free posting sites, if you have an appropriate job to advertise on one of them.
 Even though we don’t include them in our standard job advertising packages, if you give us a call, we can put together a bespoke job advertising solution for you.

-- Include detail in your job advert about the job.
+- Include detail in your job advert and job description about the job.
 Be as specific as you can be.

 If you click this link you will find that the average job seeker has to apply to 27 jobs to get an interview, meaning that if you invite 3 people in, you would on average have 81 applicants per position, which is great for you as you will have lots of choices, but it then leads to the question of how do you manage so many applicants?
 The answer is an applicant tracking system (ATS).
 Included with our fees is access to our ATS.